Easy family camping recipes

 Veggie boxes

 Let your little ones refuel with a leisurely al fresco lunch.
-This vibrant veggie pasta pesto salad is easy to prepare in advance and bring in lunchboxes.
-Or bring along a big tub of our delicious Mediterranean-style deli couscous which can be made from an assortment of deli vegetables, mixed with lemony couscous and crumbly feta.
+A vibrant veggie pasta pesto salad is easy to prepare in advance and pack in lunchboxes.
+Or, bring along a big tub of our delicious Mediterranean-style deli couscous, which can be made using a variety of veg, mixed with lemony couscous and crumbly feta.

 Fuss-free suppers